Learn How to Properly Identify & Correctly Use Portable Fire Extinguishers

 The same can be said for fires on the job site.

 If a fire ever breaks out on a job site, your first instinct may be to grab the nearest fire extinguisher to try to put it out.
 BUT before you do, you should know the answers to the following questions.
 Not knowing these answers and trying to put the fire out yourself could potentially lead to extensive property damage, personal injury, or even death.

 - Is the fire too large to control with a portable fire extinguisher?

 - Is the fire extinguisher the right type & size for the fire at hand?

 - Do you know the correct sequence of steps to properly use a portable fire extinguisher?

 The first thing you must understand about using portable fire extinguishers is they are not intended to be used to put out large fires.
-They are intended for incipient stage fires only – initial or beginning stage, incipient fires can be handled with a portable fire extinguisher & you have no need for personal protection equipment.
+They are intended for incipient stage fires only – meaning the initial or beginning stage.
+Incipient fires can be handled with a portable fire extinguisher & you have no need for personal protection equipment.
 If you ever come across a large uncontrollable fire or you do not feel comfortable putting the fire out yourself, be sure to immediately evacuate the area and alert others of the fire.

 Identifying the Correct Fire Extinguisher to Use

 Class A Rated Fire Extinguishers are intended for use on ordinary combustibles: wood, paper, cardboard, dry vegetation, & some plastics.
 Class A fire extinguishers often contain water, so be sure NOT to use them on flammable liquid fires or electrical fires.